When the Client Won’t Tell You Their Budget

 Get a ballpark budget

-The next step is to look for what ballpark you’re playing in.
+Sometimes you’ll get a very specific number or clear range.
+But when it’s unclear, the next step is to figure out what ballpark you’re playing in.
 How many zeros are we talking?
 Even clients who honestly have no clue what their budget is will still know if we are talking closer to one thousand or one million.

 Pick these numbers carefully.
 The smallest number should be the smallest project you can imagine them wanting, but never lower than the minimum project you’d accept.
-The biggest number should be a few steps bigger than what you can imagine they’d want.
+The biggest number should be a good chunk bigger than what you can imagine they’d want.
 Aim high; you will find some pleasant surprises!
-If you’re not at least a bit embarrassed to say the number, go higher.
+If you’re not at least a bit embarrassed to say the high number, go higher.
 You will not scare off the prospect, since you’ve given lower options as well.
-The middle number should be comfortably between the other two.

 Watch and listen when you throw out the range.
 Often the most valuable feedback will be non-verbal.
 As a contractor client of mine said, “Look to see if their face gets all scrunchy when you mention the big number.”
 Do they look shocked?
 Or do they seem to genuinely consider the biggest option?